The Essential Guide to Tea Filters: The Perfect Cup of Tea

 Tea Presses

-Tea presses are also called French presses.
+Tea presses are also known as French presses.
 While they are more commonly used for coffee, you can also use it to steep tea.
 The French press uses a plunger to press the tea leaves to the bottom of the container.
 This method allows for a more thorough extraction of flavor and is popular among tea connoisseurs.

 However, tea presses can be more difficult to clean and may not be suitable for all types of tea.
 If you use a tea press for brewing coffee, make sure it is well-cleaned before infusing tea.
-Any leftover residue can significantly alter the taste of the tea.
+Any leftover residue can significantly alter the taste of the tea.0

 Tea Infuser Bottles